Boone County Leadership Academy

 Cultivating leadership skills of young people here in Boone County is such a crucial step in the process of promoting involvement and greater contributions of these individuals’ talents within our community through various organizations to make Boone County the best place to live, work and grow a family.

-Dani
+Dani O'Brien

 academy coordinator

-The Boone County Emerging Leaders Academy is a great way to get young adults involved in their communities and to get out of their comfort zones.
+The Boone County Leadership Academy is a great way to get young adults involved in their communities and to get out of their comfort zones.
 The leadership training that this program offers is unmatched and a resource all young professionals can benefit from.
 Watching the participants dedicate their time to bettering themselves and this community is inspiring.

 2023 Program Series